 Bobbe Bridge is a former Associate Justice of the Washington Supreme Court, and a dedicated volunteer and philanthropist who has been honored with numerous awards for her civic involvement and service to children and youth.
 Justice Bridge was appointed to the Washington State Supreme Court in 1999 after serving 10 years as a King County Superior Court Judge.
-In 2006, she assumed the role of Founding President and CEO of the Center for Children & Youth Justice (CCYJ), a private nonprofit organization that advocates for child welfare and the juvenile justice systems in Washington State.
-Justice Bridge retired from the bench in 2008, and continues to do work with CCYJ today.
+In 2006, she retired from her judgeship to assume the role of Founding President and CEO of the Center for Children & Youth Justice (CCYJ), a private nonprofit organization that does work with child welfare and the juvenile justice systems in Washington State.

-Bridge: Certainly values of social justice, tikkun olam, fairness, hard work, family—all of those kinds of Jewish values, absolutely.
+My family was Reform spiritually and observant culturally.
+I was raised with values of social justice, tikkun olam, fairness, hard work, family—all those kinds of Jewish values, absolutely.

 Bobbe Bridge at six days old, 1944.

-Bridge: Yes they had.
-Were all things equal back then?
+Were things equal back then?
 No. Are things still?
-No. But I think that because of people like Barbara Rothstein, I did have an easier path.
+No. But I think that because of the women that came before me, I did have an easier path.
 I also had a wonderful law firm.
 It was very small, but it had a great sense of pride in giving back to the community.
 There was a culture of belief that being a lawyer was a privilege and we had the obligation to pay back to our community; there was a kind of tikkun olam spirit.
 Stan Barer had hired me, who I had first met in 1963 when I was a sophomore at the University of Washington.
 He was working for Congressman Brock Adams and I was taking a political science course, which required me to volunteer for some political campaign, so I chose Brock Adams.
 Stan and I had lost track as he was in law school at the time when I was beginning undergrad, but during the summer of ’75 I was applying to be a law clerk.
 I got an offer from Garvey Schubert Barer, and it was Stan Barer who interviewed me—amazing coincidence—where I had the time of my life.
 I was the first woman who had been a law clerk at Garvey, and I ended up being the first woman associate and the first woman partner.
 It was a great experience and Stan is still a great mentor and one of my closest friends.
-So it was much easier for me.

 Caricature of Justice Bridge, 2000.

-Bridge: I did.
-I spent approximately 4 ½ years in juvenile in the mid-‘90s, which was a very challenging time and not so different as to what’s happening now, although we have very low juvenile crime rates today.
+I spent approximately four and a half years in juvenile court in the mid-‘90s, which was a very challenging time and not so different as to what’s happening now.
 At the time, juvenile crime rates were high and the mood of the body politic was to “get tough” on these kids regardless of their age.
-“Kids are super-predators” was the terminology used by some social scientists, and there were a lot of harsh sentencing, statutes, and legislation being passed.
+“Super-predator” was the terminology used by some social scientists, and there were a lot of harsh sentencing, statutes, and legislation being passed.
 For example, when it came to sentencing, the juvenile court judge typically had discretion—“individualized justice” was the phrase—not just a standard sentencing range, in which you couldn’t really deliver the right kind of package that would hopefully help this young person off the track of crime and on the way to a successful adulthood.
-A lot of that discretion was taken away from judges, with the idea that judges were too soft and that’s why this was running amuck, so it needed to be reined in.
+A lot of that discretion was taken away from judges, with the idea that judges were too soft.
 Our code of conduct does allow us to speak on issues pertaining to the administration of justice.
-In a generic way, we couldn’t talk about whether a specific crime shouldn’t have a certain kind of sentence, but about the general concept of whether we should have more individualized justice.
-So for the first time, the Superior Court Judges Association of Washington created a legislative committee and I chaired it.
-We spent a lot of time on juvenile issues and we were at the table speaking from our experience—we weren’t always able to take a position one way or another, but we were advising the legislators to take certain things into account, as “this is what we’re seeing” and “this is what we think is best.”
-So I had a great opportunity to do all of that from a state-wide perspective through the Association of which I became president in the latter part of the 90s, right before I went up to the Supreme Court.
+The Superior Court Judges Association of Washington created a legislative committee and I chaired it.
+We spent a lot of time on juvenile issues and we were at the table speaking from our experience—we were advising the legislators to take certain things into account, as “this is what we’re seeing” and “this is what we think is best.”
+So, I had a great opportunity to do all of that from a state-wide perspective through the Association of which I became president in the latter part of the 90s, right before I went up to the Supreme Court.